 Sometimes all you need is to update your name, address, and phone # (NAP), or offer a giveaway for more customer reviews.
 Other times, it requires revamping your website’s copy and possibly your entire brand.
 Either way, local SEO is a process that takes time, so implement these strategies as you see fit.

 Anytime I work with a company that wants to rank with local SEO, I recommend using Google My Business first.
 It’s free, easy to set up and easy to use.
 It also gives you the option of adding visual micro-content to your Google search results and running “ads” to your website for free.

 After you complete your profile you can start posting.
-My suggestion is post just as frequently as you would with your other social media profiles.
+My suggestion is to post just as frequently as you would with your other social media channels.
 You can use this tool to create a mini-sales funnel without paying for anything.
 The best part is you do all of this on your phone.

 The Insights tab is particularly helpful.
 With Google My Business, you’re one click away from knowing how many people interact with your posts and how many people call, click, and comment.
 Use these metrics to create personalized content for your audience.